nikola-sur/personal-projects/README.md

 ## Professional Project - Machine Learning and Gen AI at Amazon

-I developed ML models and agentic workflows at Amazon during my internship as an Applied Scientist in Bellevue, WA on the Supply Chain Optimization Technologies team.
+I developed ML models and agentic workflows at Amazon during my internship as an Applied Scientist in Bellevue, WA on the Supply Chain Optimization Technologies team in 2025.
 Amazon operates one of the world's largest supply chains and machine learning models have a direct impact on the experience of millions of customers on a daily basis.
+For more information, please see my resume.

 ## Professional Projects - Assorted Research Papers